Conditional LSTM-GAN for Melody Generation from Lyrics: Melody generation from lyrics

 \subsubsection{Discriminator network in Fig.\ref{fig:dis_net}}

-The discriminator is to distinguish generated melody from real samples, which is trained by estimating the probability that a sample is from real training dataset rather than the generator.
-Since lyrics as context information are used as condition in the discriminator, the generated triplet of music attributes concatenated with syllable embedding together as 23-dimensional vector are input to the first LSTM cell in the discriminator.
+The discriminator is to distinguish real melody samples from generated ones, which is trained by estimating the probability that a sample is from real training dataset rather than the generator.
+The discriminator loss function penalizes the discriminator for misestimating a real sample as fake or a fake sample as real.
+Because the input of the discriminator is a sequence, LSTM is also used here.
+Since lyrics as context information are used as condition in the discriminator, the generated triplet of music attributes concatenated with syllable embedding together as a 23-dimensional vector is input to the first LSTM cell in the discriminator.
 The hidden size of the LSTM cell in the discriminator is also 400.
 The output 400-dimensional vector from the second LSTM layer is input to the third linear layer, followed by a sigmoid activation function which estimates the decision output of real or fake by a value in the range $[0,1]$.
-With conditioning lyrics, the discriminator and generator are simultaneously learned until the training converges.
+With conditioning lyrics, the discriminator and generator are simultaneously learned until the training process converges.